 To summarize, we have derived a general weak-coupling criterion to investigate the spin-singlet orbital-triplet pairings in nematic SCs.
 For technical convenience, we adopt the orbital $\mathbf{d}_o$-vector to describe the spin-singlet orbital-dependent pairing states and the $\mathbf{g}_o$-vector for the orbital hybridizations.
 The main results of this work include, first, we demonstrate that an orbital $\mathbf{d}_o$-vector that is parallel with $\mathbf{g}_o$-vector for orbital hybridizations is possible to be realized in real superconducting materials.
 Second, the interplay between intra-orbital and orbital-dependent pairings that belong to the same symmetry representation can explain the observation of robust Dirac nodes in the quasi-2D iron-based SCs.
 Remarkably, we find that $\mathbf{d}_o$-vectors could even coexist with many-body interaction-induced nematic orders or charge-density-wave orders when $\mathbf{d}_o\propto \mathbf{g}_{\text{tot}}=\mathbf{g}_o+\mathbf{g}_{\text{nem}}$ (or $\mathbf{g}_{\text{int}}$).
-Moreover, our theory discovers the important role of nematic orders in nematic SCs, which builds a possible bridge between repulsive interaction-induced nematic orders and nematic superconductivity, and also reveals a deep connection between spin-singlet orbital-triplet pairings in nematic SCs.
-And our results may be helpful to understand the nematic superconductivity in both FeSe and magic-angle twisted bilayer graphene.
-The $s+d$-like nematic pairing provides a possible explanation for the recently observed V-shaped quasi-particle DOS in MATBG.
-Our work will motivate more theoretical and experimental efforts to search for spin-singlet orbital-triplet SCs, even for topological superconductivity, which might pave a new avenue to understand the effects of spontaneous symmetry breaking on superconductivity.
+Moreover, our theory discovers the important role of nematic orders in SC pairing symmetry, which builds a possible bridge between repulsive interaction-induced nematic orders and nematic superconductivity and also reveals a deep connection between spin-singlet orbital-triplet pairings in nematic SCs.
+Our results may be helpful in understanding the nematic superconductivity in bulk FeSe.
+Our work will motivate more theoretical and experimental efforts to search for spin-singlet orbital-triplet SCs, even for topological superconductivity, which might contribute to further understanding the effects of spontaneous symmetry breaking on superconductivity.